asifbacchus/ABSolutions.ImageToBase64/Documentation/topics/Blazor_Demo_Run-the-project.md

 ## The Base64 Image page

 This page is the entire point of the demo project.
 When you navigate to it, you will see the page we made earlier.
-There isa 50% chance you'll see the default warning triangle images showing that the cancellation tokens were cancelled.
+There is a 50% chance you'll see the default warning triangle images showing that the cancellation tokens were cancelled.
-This shows what happens if an image retrieval task is cancelled or if some error is encountered.
 If that happens, just reload the page or click on the navigation menu entry again.
-You may have to do this several times (since cancellation is random, remember?) but eventually, you should see the images.
+You may have to do this several times ( since cancellation is random, remember?) but eventually, you should see the images.

 When the images load, you'll see there are actually two of them.
 The top one is the *non-cached* image and will update every time the component is called.
 The bottom one is the *cached* version and will only change when the cache expires(